Thomas Parker Vail, MD, Professor and Chairman

 Perhaps the most special element of our Department is the profound relationship that exists between the residents and the faculty.
 Resident education is the primary focus of our training program.
 The combination of faculty dedicated to excellence in clinical and academic education and residents with the highest level of enthusiasm and motivation enables us to train the future leaders of clinical and academic orthopaedic surgery.

-Thomas Parker Vail, MD, James L. Young Professor and Chairman
+James L. Young Professor and Chairman

 Hubert Kim, MD, PhD, Residency Program Director